 Watch a video interview with Ian McLennan, partner at Triple Point:

-The Venture Shares are a new share class within the VCT.
-Please note, investors in the current and previous offer will only get access to the Venture Fund portfolio.
+The Venture Shares are the newest share class within the VCT.
+Please note, investors in the current offer will only get access to the Venture Fund portfolio.

 The manager believes the way to maximise potential returns is to invest in a company early, whilst it is in the process of transitioning from the start-up to the scale-up stage.
 That is the point when valuations tend to be lower, but also when young companies are statistically most likely to fail, often because there isn’t enough demand for their product or service.

 The Venture Fund will typically invest in companies only after they have received some form of market validation.
 For instance, they will have an existing contract with – or firm commitment from – a corporate to buy their products or services.

 These companies are sourced from Triple Point’s Venture Network.
 Through its 15-year investment history, Triple Point has developed deep relationships with a variety of blue chips, entrepreneurs, growth consultants and corporate innovation specialists.

 The Venture Network is typically responsible for the initial screening of potential investments and for determining whether a business has in their view the ability to satisfy a specific corporate challenge.
 Successful opportunities are evaluated by Triple Point’s Investment Team, often in conjunction with the advisory committee and subject to due diligence.
 This forms the backbone of the investment paper, used by the Investment Committee to make its investment recommendation.
 The VCT board has the final say.